-- The loaner must be returned to the tech office by the end of the day (5:00pm, Monday - Friday) or the student account will be locked out.
+- The loaner must be returned to the tech office by the end of the day (5:00pm, Monday - Friday) or the student account may be locked out until it is returned.

 - The school site tech office will document the number of times a loaner is issued to each student for not having his/her own Chromebook at school and will send reports to the assistant principal’s office.

 - Excessive use of loaners may result in immediate disciplinary action. (lunch detention, after school detention or Saturday school).

 - When a student requires a loaner Chromebook three times in a quarter, this may result in a referral and a call home.

 - If a loaner is not turned in by the end of the school day, the school site tech specialists will submit a report to the assistant principal’s office and the student has until the following morning to return the loaner.
 If the loaner is not returned by the end of that day, the student account may be locked from use until it is returned and this can result in disciplinary action.

 - Loaner Chromebooks may be issued to students when they leave the school issued Chromebook for repair in the school site tech office.

 - A student borrowing a loaner will be responsible for any damage to, or loss of, the loaned device.

 - Chromebooks on loan to students having their devices repaired may be taken home with permission from the school site techs until their device is repaired and ready for pick up.

 - The technology office will contact students when their issued devices are repaired and available for pick up.